 Recently, some notable market development initiatives in support of this goal include introducing profits tax concession for insurers and broker companies underwriting marine and specialty insurance, expanding the scope of insurable risk for captives and launching a bespoke regulatory regime and a subsidy scheme to facilitate the issuance of insurance-linked securities in Hong Kong.

 We are also committed to modernizing our regulatory framework to benchmark with international standards.
 Some major developments in recent years include establishing the independent IA in December 2015 to regulate and promote sustainable development of the insurance industry, as well as implementing a legal framework to enhance the regulation of insurance groups in March 2021.
-Looking ahead, we will implement a Risk-based Capital regime to replace the existing rule-based capital adequacy regime, and establish a Policy Holders’ Protection Scheme to provide policy holders with a safety net in the event of insurer insolvency.
+Looking ahead, we will continuously review and enhance the Risk-based Capital regime, and establish a Policy Holders’ Protection Scheme to provide policy holders with a safety net in the event of insurer insolvency.

 For more information, please visit the following websites: